pragmint/open-practices/capabilities/team-experimentation.md

 The Team Experimentation capability is about giving software teams problems to solve, instead of pre-determined requirements to execute, and encouraging small, measurable experiments to see what works best.
 By focusing on the desired outcome or problem to solve, teams can design a variety of experiments — like testing a new process, tool, or feature — and measure whether their actions lead to success.

 This approach helps teams learn quickly, adapt, and avoid wasting time on heavy upfront planning.
-It’s all about creating a cycle of trying, learning, and improving that is aligned with clear business goals or challenges.
+It's all about creating a cycle of trying, learning, and improving that is aligned with clear business goals or challenges.

 ## Nuances